yuuusername/DiscordGPT-Bot/README.md

 4. Start the application with `node index.js`

 # Acknowledgements #
 This project is a fork of the [DiscordGPT bot](https://autocode.com/openai/templates/discord-gpt/) developed by OpenAI using the GPT-3 language model and hosted on Autocode platform.
-The original bot was developed to generate text responses based on user input in Discord servers.
+The original bot was developed to generate text responses based on user input without message history in Discord servers.

-I have made some modifications to the original code to suit my specific needs.
+I've made some modifications to the original code to suit my specific needs.
 However, the core functionality of the bot remains the same.
 I would like to thank Autocode and OpenAI's for their contributions to this project.

 This project uses the following libraries: